dslik/infoviz-surveys/waterfall.md

 ## Example 2

-The below waterfall display is from the [SDR Data File Analyzer](https://www.sdr-radio.com/analyser).
+The below waterfall display is a screenshot from the [SDR Data File Analyzer](https://www.sdr-radio.com/analyser) software.
 It displays frequency on the x axis, time on the y axis, and signal intensity in dBm as a grey scale gradient.

 ![image](https://github.com/dslik/infoviz-surveys/assets/5757591/f2e19d96-eeb2-4ee0-86a7-e3001e46d0ef)